1unar-Eclipse/GalaxiteUtils/README.md

 - **Auto-Modules:** Allows you to automatically disable certain modules that may conflict with a game.
   - Toggle Sprint in The Entity, and Coordinates in Chronos.
 - **Accidental Extra Things Prevent:** Makes you need to double-click to use Extra Things, so you don't accidentally use it in combat and die.
-- **Bossbar -> UI:** Not a fan of the bossbar?
-This makes it a standard module instead
-- **The Entity Speedrun Timer:** Tracks how long a run takes, and in the future, full splits!
+- **The Entity: Speedrun Timer:** Tracks how long a run takes, and in the future, full splits!
 - **Kit UI:** Shows what perk, engine, or kit you're using, as well as what loot modifiers are in your Rush game.
-  - There's also an Advanced option that can add useful details, like time until item regeneration!
 - **Parkour Builders Attempt Counter:** Insert Geometry Dash soundbyte here
+- **Mythic Chest Timers:** For Rush and Chronos, automatically know when mythic chests will arrive!
 - **Team UI:** Because Galaxite doesn't have this natively for some reason.

 ## Notes